 So, you got a traffic ticket.
 That should not be a big deal, right?

 Actually, a traffic ticket could certainly be a big deal for you.
 While It is not uncommon to see a law enforcement officer on the side of the road writing somebody a ticket, things are a little bit different when you are on the receiving end of the citation.
 Here, we want you to understand what happens when you just decide to pay your ticket without challenging the citation in court.
-At Randall Page, P.C., our qualified and experienced traffic citation attorneys regularly help those who receive traffic tickets in the Courtland, Suffolk, Emporia, and Lawrenceville areas.
-Here, we want to discuss what it means for you if you just pay the ticket.
+At Randall, Page & Bruch, P.C., our qualified and experienced traffic citation attorneys regularly help those who receive traffic tickets in the Courtland, Suffolk, Emporia, and Lawrenceville areas.
+Here, we want to discuss what it means for you if you just pay for the ticket.

 When you receive a traffic citation in Virginia, such as for failing to obey a traffic signal or failing to yield the right of way, your citation will tell you that you are required to appear in court for your hearing.
 Typically, these hearings take place a few weeks or even a few months after you were cited.